 An esky is great to have to keep your water and any other other snacks cool during Queensland’s hot summer.

-Blankets are useful for keeping warm if you are stranded in your vehicle or can be used to protect your car if caught in a hail storm.
-A tarpaulin is also useful to keep the weather out of your car in case of a shattered windscreen or window.
+ankets are useful for keeping warm if you are stranded in your vehicle and can also protect your car during a hailstorm.
+A tarpaulin can help keep the weather out if your windscreen or window is broken.

 Protect your caravan when a severe weather warning is issued